Skip to main content Skip to footer

 Your child is learning so much every day!
 Between ages 3 and 5, kids grow their independence, learn how to share and play with others, and start to understand their feelings.
 This is an exciting time, and there are lots of ways you can help them thrive.

-Is your child starting school soon?
-Check out our Getting Ready for Kindergarten page for tips to make the transition easier.
+• Is your child starting school soon?
+Check out the section below called "How can I get my child ready for kindergarten" for tips to make the transition easier.

 Learn more how Southwestern Public Health supports children in school.